 |Remove conditions of residence (for 2-year green cards)||90 days (3 months)|

-Sometimes things get lost in the mail.
-With how much time it takes to complete an immigration application, it would be a real headache to have to do it all over — especially gathering all the supporting documents.
+Sometimes, things get lost in the mail.
+For example, with how much time it takes to complete an immigration application, it would be a real headache to do it all over — especially gathering all the supporting documents.

 When dealing with important papers, it’s a good idea to keep detailed records.
-Using certified mail to send your immigration application the USCIS will give you proof of the date you sent it out and will let you know when they receive it.
+For example, utilizing certified mail to send your immigration application to the USCIS will supply evidence of the date you sent it out and let you know when they receive it.

-When the USCIS is reviewing your immigration application, they might check your criminal record.
-You should be aware of all crimes you may have committed — from traffic violations to drug offenses.
+When the USCIS is analyzing your immigration application, they might review your criminal record.
+Therefore, you should be informed about all crimes you may have committed — from minor traffic violations to serious drug offenses.

 If you have a criminal record, it’s a good idea to have it reviewed by an immigration attorney before you submit your application.
 They can advise you on how best to answer questions on the application and what to do if the USCIS asks more questions about your crimes.

-Immigration is one of the most complicated aspects of U.S. law.
-People often need help completing their applications.
-It’s extremely important to understand the different types of help available and what exactly they are qualified to do.
+Immigration is one of the most complicated aspects of U.S. law, so people often need help completing their applications.
+First, however, you should take the time to understand the different types of support available and what exactly they are qualified to do.